slatedocs/slate/source/includes/_devices.md

 # DEVICES

 End devices are any end device such as a sensor, a door locks, a light, a thermostats...etc.
 Most of these devices are battery-powered and therefore low-powered.
-As a result, they usually speak a mesh network protocol that Weaver abstracts away for you through clean API endpoints.
+As a result, they usually speak a mesh network protocol that Seam abstracts away for you through clean API endpoints.

 ## Device Object